 - 5 A new data row appears below the current email address. - 6 Enter an alias for the group.
-(This typically matches the Group Name.) - 7 Enter a valid domain, if other than the default.

-- 8 Use the up and down arrows to shuffle the new address within the group's address list.
-The address at the top of the list is the default address that the system uses. - 9 At the bottom of the display pane, click the now-active Save Changes button.
+(This typically matches the Group Name.)
+7 Enter a valid domain, if other than the default. - 8 Use the up and down arrows to shuffle the new address within the group's address list.
+The address at the top of the list is the default address that the system uses.